 - Distribute assets responsibly and fairly

 - Avoid estate taxes

-Our experienced estate planning attorneys with The Hatchett Law Firm can assist in all of your estate planning matters, starting with putting the right strategies in place, from wills and trusts to special needs planning, power of attorneys, declaration of guardians, and more.
+Our experienced estate planning attorneys with The Hatchett Law Firm, PLLC can assist in all of your estate planning matters, starting with putting the right strategies in place, from wills and trusts to special needs planning, power of attorneys, declaration of guardians, and more.

 How Can an Estate Planning Lawyer Help Me?

-Our estate planning attorneys get involved in the planning of your estate, drafting your estate documents according to your wishes and in adherence with Texas law, and defending your plans in probate court, should they be contested.
+Our estate planning attorneys get involved in the planning of your estate, drafting your estate documents according to your wishes and in adherence with Texas law.

 As your partner, we aim to provide sound legal advice and counsel while also helping you determine the best course of action for protecting your assets in the short and long term.
 Additionally, we also can help you re-direct or course-correct should you already have an estate plan in place that needs more consideration or a revamp.